krmbzds/stars/README.md

 ## C++

+- [Mozilla-Ocho/llamafile](https://github.com/Mozilla-Ocho/llamafile) - Distribute and run LLMs with a single file.
 - [aristocratos/btop](https://github.com/aristocratos/btop) - A monitor of resources
 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: open-source LLM chatbots that you can run anywhere
 - [SerenityOS/serenity](https://github.com/SerenityOS/serenity) - The Serenity Operating System 🐞